miumio/test_quru/README.md

 # README

 ## Models:
-User, Admin, Quiz, Category, Questions, Answers, Results
+User, Admin, Test, Category, Questions, Answers, Results

 This README would normally document whatever steps are necessary to get the application up and running.